A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

 \subsubsection{Boolean circuits}

-Figure \ref{fig:composition} contains a circuit which is a composition of four Boolean gate circuits of the types described in Section~\ref{example: Boolean-circuits-1}: two And networks, one Or network, and a Not network.
+Figure \ref{fig:composition} contains a circuit that is a composition of four Boolean gate circuits of the types described in Section~\ref{example: Boolean-circuits-1}: two And networks, one Or network, and a Not network.
 We compose these networks into a larger network that is intended to compute an Xor function.

-In terms of binary composition operator, we can compose the four networks in three steps, as follows: \begin{enumerate} \item Compose one of the And networks and the Not network to get a network with 2 inputs, 2 outputs, and 1 internal neuron, by identifying the output neuron of the And network with the input neuron of the Not network.
-Note that the composed network has two outputs because the And gate remains an output---the composition operator does not reclassify it as an internal neuron.
-The composed network is intended to compute the Nand of the two inputs (as well as the And). \item Compose the network produced in Step 1 with the Or network to get a 2-input 3-output, 1-internal network, by identifying the the corresponding inputs in the two networks.
-The resulting network has outputs corresponding to the Nand and the Or of the two inputs (as well as the And). \item Finally, compose the Nand network and the Or network with the second And network, by identifying the Nand output neuron and the Or output neuron with the two input neurons for the And network.
-The resulting network has an output corresponding to the Xor of the two original inputs (as well as outputs for the first And, the Nand, and the Or). \end{enumerate} To state a simple guarantee for this composed circuit, let's assume that the inputs fire consistently, in an unchanged firing pattern.
-Then, working from the previously-shown guarantees of the individual networks, we can say that the probability that the final output neuron produces its required Xor value at time $4$ is at least $(1 - \delta)^5$.
-We will say more about this later, in Section~\ref{example: Boolean-circuits-3}.
+In terms of the binary composition operator, we can compose the four networks in three stages: \begin{enumerate} \item Compose one of the And networks and the Not network to get a network with two input neurons, two output neurons, and one internal neuron, by identifying the output neuron of the And network with the input neuron of the Not network.
+Note that the composed network has two output neurons because the And neuron remains an output---the composition operator does not reclassify it as an internal neuron.
+The composed network is intended to compute the Nand of the two inputs (as well as the And). \item Compose the network produced in Stage 1 with the Or network to get a 2-input-neuron, 3-output-neuron, 1-internal-neuron network, by identifying the corresponding inputs in the two networks.
+The resulting network has output neurons corresponding to the Nand and the Or of the two inputs (in addition to the And output neuron). \item Finally, compose the Nand network and the Or network with the second And network, by identifying the Nand output neuron and the Or output neuron with the two input neurons of the And network.
+The resulting network has an output neuron corresponding to the Xor of the two original inputs (in addition to outputs for the first And, the Nand, and the Or networks). \end{enumerate}

+To state a simple guarantee for this composed circuit, let us assume that the inputs fire consistently, in an unchanged firing pattern.
+Then, working from the previously-shown guarantees of the individual networks, we can say that the probability that the final output neuron $y$ produces its required Xor value at time $4$ is at least $(1 - \delta)^5$.
+We revisit this example later, in Section~\ref{example: Boolean-circuits-3}.